 When you play in a collective, you always have to make compromises and to consider to either insist on your own ideas or to step back and agree with others.
 In any case, it is a continuous dialogue between different opinions and tastes.
 Margrenrot is a personal project of an intimate nature.
 Here I turn to myself, to my own story.
 Nevertheless, the invaluable experience of playing in a band has given me insight into how to write a rhythm section and into the interaction of instruments.

 The solo project began when I moved from Omsk to Moscow.
 At that time I was in search of a music group, and in parallel I also composed sketches on the Yamaha synthesizer.
 Over about six years, the synthesizer has lived in a slow pace and picked up a variety of material.
-Many of those recordings had gone back into the shadows, and just in recent years I started liking the results.
+Many of those recordings had gone back into the shadows, and just in recent years with the help of the remote accounting services, I started liking the results.
 After the break-up with FK, I had more time for Margenrot and the completing of the album Zangezur.

 So the seven tracks on this debut also have a longer history?